PawanSanwlot/PawanSanwlot/README.md

 - 👨‍💻 All of my projects are available at [https://pavansdigitalportfolio.netlify.app/](https://pavansdigitalportfolio.netlify.app/)

-- 💬 Ask me about **Laravel, Angular, React, JavaScript, MySql, MongoDB**
+- 💬 Ask me about **Laravel, Angular, React, JavaScript, JAVA, MySql, MongoDB**

 - 📫 How to reach me **Pawansanwlott@gmail.com**